-The ingress controller is deployed as a NodePort service (https://kubernetes.io/docs/concepts/services-networking/service/#nodeport), which means that it comes with a default range of possible port values of 30000-32767.
+The Ingress Controller is deployed as a NodePort service, which means that it comes with a default range of possible port values of 30000-32767.

 Kubernetes Dashboard

 Kubernetes Dashboard is the web user interface add-on for GUI cluster administration and metrics visualization.
 BCM uses Kubernetes Dashboard version 2.7.0.